vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 We've already seen how to express an existentially quantified proposition; it's pretty easy.
 Let's take the dummy example: "birds are animals".
 To say "some birds are animals", we assert:

 <div>
-bird :: animalτ <br>
+b :: aτ <br>
 पक्षिणि जन्तु।त्वम्
 </div>
 {: .quote .example}
 Example (11.3.1)
 {: .examplecaption}

+Where `b` means 'bird' and `a` means 'animal'.

-What about universal quantification.
+What about universal quantification?
 There are two ways to go about this.
 First is via negation and the second is via partitioning.

 One thing I want to rule out right of the bat.
 There's a well known relationship between the universal and existential quantifiers, that you've almost certainly come across if you've ever taken a course on logic.
 Namely, the sentence "all birds are animals" is equivalent to "it is not the case that some birds are not animals".
 Or, alternatively, the sentences "all birds are animals" and "some birds are not animals" are negations of each other.

-Based on this, it would seem like we could express the universal statement "all birds are animals" as a Navya assertion by negating:
+Based on this, it would seem like we could express the universal statement "all birds are animals" as a Navya assertion by negating the existential:

 <div>
-bird :: animalτ⊥ <br>
+b :: aτ⊥ <br>
 पक्षिणि जन्तु।त्व।अभावः
 </div>
 {: .quote .example}
 Example (11.3.2)
 {: .examplecaption}

 Now, (11.3.2) does translate to "some birds are not animals".
-But, this there's no way to negate this assertion *from the outside*.
+But, because there's no way to negate this assertion *from the outside*.
 I.E. Just stacking another pure negative just gives us:

 <div>
-bird :: animalτ⊥⊥ <br>
+b :: aτ⊥⊥ <br>
 पक्षिणि जन्तु|त्व।अभाव।अभावः
 </div>
 {: .quote .example}
 Example (11.3.2)
 {: .examplecaption}

 translating to "some birds are not not animals".
-This just reduces back to `bird::animalτ`.
+This just reduces back to `b::aτ`.
 A no go.

 The trick is to represent the assertion as a type.
 We can do this by recalling that what a Navya assertion actually *asserts* is the co-realization relation between two types.
 The co-realization relation (represented as `∃`) can be defined as follows: